dirkxie/QPI_FPGA/README.txt

 *         Dept. of Electrical and Electronic Engineering
 *
 * Special Thanks to
-*          Imperial College Custom Computing Group
+*         Custom Computing Group
+*         Imperial College London
 *
 *
 **********************************************************